-Rheumatoid arthritis (RA) is an autoimmune disease where the body attacks the lining tissue of joints, causing chronic joint inflammation.
+Rheumatoid arthritis (RA) is an autoimmune disease in which the body attacks the lining tissue of joints, causing chronic joint inflammation.
 While it primarily affects joints, it can also cause inflammation of organs, such as the lungs, eyes, skin, and heart.

-According to the Arthritis Foundation, rheumatoid arthritis affects about 1.5 million people in the U.S. Women develop RA two to three times more often than men, and symptoms in women tend to appear between the ages of 30 and 60, while symptoms often develop later in life for men.
-There may also be a genetic basis for the disease.
-Cigarette smoking and periodontitis, are also risk factors.
+According to the Arthritis Foundation, rheumatoid arthritis affects about 1.5 million people in the U.S. Women are three times more likely to develop RA than men.
+Symptoms in women tend to appear between the ages of 30 and 60, while symptoms often develop after age 45 in men.

 Juvenile rheumatoid arthritis (JRA), also called juvenile idiopathic arthritis (JIA), is a type of arthritis that occurs in children ages 1 to 16.